Brownian Motion in the Hilbert Space of Quantum States along with the Ricci Flow and Stochastically Emergent Einstein-Hilbert Action: Formulating a Well-Defined Feynman Path-Integral Measure for Quantum Fields in the Presence of Gravity: Introduction

-Employing the above theorem we can accomplish the Wiener stochastic process of fractal functions on general closed Riemannian manifold $(M,g)$.
-Through the next section, we follow the strategy of \cite{varshovi1} on a given closed Riemannian manifold (as the manifold of space) and work out the generalized result of \cite{varshovi1}.
-In fact, we will establish that a plain generalization of the Wiener Brownian process for propagating fractal functions on $M$ will lead to the path-integral formulation of scalar quantum field theory on static curved space-time.
+Employing \textbf{Theorem 1} we can accomplish the Wiener stochastic process for the fractality of the quantum states (as continuous functions) on the general closed Riemannian manifold $(M,g)$.
+Through the next section, we follow the strategy of \cite{varshovi1} on a given closed Riemannian manifold (as the manifold of space) and extract the generalized result on curved spaces.
+Actually, we will establish that an immediate generalization of the Wiener Brownian process for propagating the continuous functions (quantum states) on $M$ along the time direction will lead to Feynman's path-integral formulation of scalar quantum field theory on a static curved space-time.
+Thus, considering the fractality via the Wilsonian RG flow within the functional measure of the Wiener path-integral will result in Feynman's path-integral formulation of scalar quantum field theory with a static background gravity.

 However, the main objective of this paper is accomplished in section III.
-Actually, in this section, the Wiener fractal measure is implemented for dynamical space-time with some time-dependent metric $g_{ij}(t)$.
-In fact, we will establish that the Einstein-Hilbert action can be rigorously worked out from an entropic evolution of the space geometry due to the Ricci flow.
-Moreover, we will establish that the emergence of gravity in this path-integral formulation is independent of the quantum field theory and is a merely entropic effect.
-Therefore, although the expectation value of the stress-energy tensor of the involved quantum matter fields will affect the metric of space $M$ the time evolution of the metric is imposed by an entropic law comparable with the second law of thermodynamics.
+In this section, the Wiener fractal measure is implemented for dynamical space-time with some time-dependent metric $g_{ij}(t)$.
+We will establish that the Einstein-Hilbert action can be rigorously worked out from an entropic evolution of the space geometry due to the Hamilton-Perelman Ricci flow.
+Moreover, we will establish that the emergence of gravity in this path-integral formulation is independent of the quantum field theory and is merely an entropic effect.
+Therefore, although the expectation value of the stress-energy tensor of the involved quantum matter fields will affect the metric of space $M$ via Einstein's field equation, the time evolution of the metric is imposed by an entropic law that stems from the second law of thermodynamics.
 Hence, the Ricci flow could be assumed as a natural gauge fixing term for Einstein's field equation.

+Actually, the Brownian motion is intrinsically an entropic effect that is subject to the second law of thermodynamics.
+Hence, if we consider the Brownian motion of quantum states, we must be concerned about an underlying entropic force that causes the evolution of the background geometry.
+This entropic evolution of the geometry of manifolds is best understood via the Hamilton-Perelman Ricci flow of the Riemannian metric \cite{hamilton1, perelman}.
+Thus, the Wiener stochastic process of fractality must address the Ricci flow of the metric of the Riemannian manifold $M$.
+Consequently, we will see in section III that:\\

+\emph{To study the Brownian motion of the quantum states on a closed Riemannian manifold, one has to consider the Ricci flow of the underlying Riemannian geometry within the Wiener fractal measure, and this consideration will result in the appearance of Einstein-Hilbert action in the Feynman's path-integral measure for formulating scalar quantum fields on the curved space-time manifold.
+Therefore, the underlying gravitational effects are the most natural expected background phenomena when one aims to study the Brownian motion of quantum states on an entropic evolving curved closed Riemannian manifold}.\\